lanqz7766/GKD/README.md

 # GKD
-WACV 2024 Paper
+WACV 2024 Paper: Gradient-Guided Knowledge Distillation for Object Detectors
 ----------------------

-Code will release soon!!
+The code will be released soon!!